Yale-BIM/f21-assignments/assignment-3/README.md

     cy=240       # y-coordinate of principal point in terms of pixel dimensions fx=349       # focal length in terms of pixel dimensions in the x direction fy=349       # focal length in terms of pixel dimensions in the y direction
-    # note: there's no skew.
+    # note: assume there's no skew.
     ```

-    > If you are unsure of what the above parameters mean, read more about projective cameras
+    > Tip: If you are unsure of what the above parameters mean, read more about projective cameras
     in Hartly & Zisserman's [Multiple View Geometry](http://www.robots.ox.ac.uk/~vgg/hzbook/) book.

-    **d.** Create an image with white background using the [OpenCV library](https://opencv.org/)
+    **c.** Create an image with white background using the [OpenCV library](https://opencv.org/)
     in your node.
 This image will become the output of the simulated camera that you are building
     for Shutter.
 The image should be in VGA format, i.e., have a
     dimension of 640 x 480 pixels.